OysterKing/Final-Year-Project/README.md

 15/01/16:
 Linked the python scripts together so that now pcapReader and Translator are called from NetInitialiser after the mininet session has finished.
 Command line arguments are used to pass parameters to these classes.
+Added a new button to the draw tab that allows users to run mininet on the topology that they have created with preset results.